plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     monitors[nmonitors++] = mnFile(filename  = "output/strict.trees", printgen = 10, timetree)
     monitors[nmonitors++] = mnScreen(printgen=100)

 The first monitor will save model parameter values to a file named _strict.log_ in the _output_ directory (which will be created if necessary).
 The second monitor will save trees to a file named _strict.trees_ in the _output_ directory.
-Note that we have to give it <tt>timetree</tt> as an argument.
-This is kind of silly because we've fixed the tree topology and edge lengths, so all the lines in the _strict.trees_ will be identical, but this saves me having to explain this later.
+Note that we have to give it `timetree` as an argument.
+This is kind of silly because we've fixed the tree topology and edge lengths, so all the lines in the _strict.trees_ will be identical, but let's add it anyway just as a sanity check to verify that the tree topology and edge lengths don't change during the MCMC run.
 Finally, the third monitor produces output to the console so that you can monitor progress.

 Note that we are sampling only every 10th iteration for the first 2 monitors and every 100th iteration for the screen monitor.

 ### Set up MCMC

 Finally, we're ready to add the final section to our revscript.
-Here we create an **<tt>mcmc</tt>** object that combines the model, monitors, and moves and says to do just 1 MCMC analysis.
-We will devote the first 1000 iterations to burnin, stoping to tune the moves every 100 iterations (RevBayes collects data for 100 iterations to compute the acceptance probabilities for each move, then uses that to decide whether to make the move bolder or more conservative.)
+Here we create an `mcmc` object that combines the model, monitors, and moves and says to do just 1 MCMC analysis.
+We will devote the first 1000 iterations to burnin, stopping to tune the moves every 100 iterations (RevBayes collects data for 100 iterations to compute the acceptance probabilities for each move, then uses that to decide whether to make the move bolder or more conservative.)
 Then we run for real for 10000 iterations and ask RevBayes to output an operator summary, which will tell us how often each of our moves was attempted and succeeded.

     # MCMC